Webinar: Improving Collaboration between Universities, Research Institutes, Start-ups and SMEs

 Dr Morris has expertise in organic and medicinal chemistry, including pharmaceutical chemistry, agricultural technologies, food technologies, polymers and coatings, and formulation chemistry, among others.

-He heads up a range of initiatives including collaborations with TAFE Qld, International Workplace Group, CSIRO, Life Sciences Queensland, Deloitte and BDO.
+He heads up a range of initiatives including collaborations with TAFE Qld, CSIRO, Life Sciences Queensland, and the ARC Hardware incubator.

-Brian also sits on several boards, advisory boards and committees including the Engineering, Construction and Resources Innovation Hub, AgriFutures Emerging Industries Panel and is Chair of the Innovation Management Standards committee (MB-279) for Standards Australia.
+Brian also sits on several boards, advisory boards and committees.
+This includes positions as Chair of the AgriFutures Australia Emerging Industries Panel which supports the establishment of next generation ag and food industries and Chair of the Innovation Management Standards committee (MB-279) for Standards Australia where he is working with innovation specialists from 43 other countries to develop international innovation management standards.

 This webinar is in collaboration with Innovation Impact, please click here for more information.